Download and print as a PDF (207kB pdf)

 General advice

-- Keep your ankle moving, as pain allows.
+- Keep moving your ankle as pain allows.

 Further support